IMDS Compliance

 Certivo's automated campaigns achieve 95% response rates vs. 20–30% with manual outreach.

-• Targeted campaigns by part family, supplier tier, or material category
+• Targeted campaigns by part number, supplier tier, or material category

 • Multi-language outreach in suppliers' native languages